 Although it does not mean that you cannot apply for pet insurance anymore, some insurance companies ensure that your pet's condition is still curable by surgeries, therapies, or medication.

-This approach will also help the company to determine their options and costs for the said insurance.
+This approach will also help the company to determine its options and costs for the said insurance.

 3. Some breeds are hard to insure.

-There might also be cases that pet insurance companies may reject insuring your pet because of their breed.
+There might also be cases in which pet insurance companies may reject insuring your pet because of their breed.

 4. Not all vets are network providers of your insurance company.